YusufEmirCosar/LAR/README.md

   model and its QWidget/QPainter presentation.
 The three dedicated DLZ input fields are mapped atomically without reinterpreting ground-LAR `Target` fields.
-- `tools/map_asset` owns the build-time world-boundary compiler and is not linked into the viewer.
+- `tools/map_asset` owns the build-time world-boundary and indexed-land compiler and is not linked into the viewer.

 The production runtime has network, session, and persistence worker threads in